-Eminem’s Daughter, Hailie Jade, Stuns In A Form-Fitting Powder Blue Snowsuit
+Eminem's Daughter, Hailie Jade, Stuns In A Form-Fitting Powder Blue Snowsuit

 Social media star Hailie Jade, who first rose to fame as the daughter of "Lose Yourself" rapper Eminem, stunned her 2.1 million Instagram followers after posting a new double-picture update where she modeled a chic ski outfit while out in the snow.

-To complete the look, Hailie wore a pair of black ankle-high boots.
-They were fur lined to keep her feet nice and warm and featured a cute bear logo on the side.
-She styled her light brown hair into a straight and sleek look so that her tresses cascaded down past her shoulders.
-Covering the top of her head was a bright white knit hat with a cute pom-pom at the top.
-Last but not least, she sported a pair of ski goggles.

-The setting for the post was a beautiful outside locale with snow covering the ground and picturesque pine tress in the backdrop.
+The setting for the post was a beautiful exterior locale with snow covering the ground and picturesque pine tress in the backdrop.
 Hailie posted two pictures in total.
 In the first, she angled her body sideways to the camera to show off her physique.
 She smiled over her shoulder to the camera, resting one hand on her leg and bringing the other to her cheek.

 In the second, she faced forward while laughing and playfully kicking up snow with her boot.

-In the caption for the post, Hailie joked that even though she was modeling the “cutest snowsuit,” she didn’t actually go skiing.
+Hailie joked in the caption that even though she was modeling the "cutest snowsuit," she didn't actually go skiing.

 Fans went wild over the new upload and awarded the pictures over 164,000 likes and more than 1,200 comments.